-An effective Grade 7-Grade 12 Multi-Subject teacher has a deep understanding of language and literacy foundations, including an understanding of language and literacy development, individual variation in language and literacy development, principles and practices of literacy assessment and effective instruction, and language structures and processes in literacy.
-The teacher has a deep understanding of text structures in reading, writing, listening, and speaking, including an understanding of characteristics, elements, and features of a range of text types in literature and informational text written for adolescents and adults; writing purposes and text types (e.g., arguments, informative/explanatory texts, narratives); and language and communication skills related to speaking and listening for different purposes in an academic setting.
-The teacher has a deep understanding of how to motivate students to engage in independent literacy practice.
+An effective Birth-Grade 2 Multi-Subject teacher has a deep understanding of language and literacy foundations, including an understanding of language and literacy development, individual variation in language and literacy development, principles and practices of literacy assessment and effective instruction, and language structures and processes in literacy.
+The teacher has a deep understanding of text structures in reading, writing, listening, and speaking, including an understanding of characteristics, elements, and features of a range of text types in literature and informational text written for children; writing purposes and text types (e.g., arguments, informative/explanatory texts, narratives); and language and communication skills related to speaking and listening for different purposes in an academic setting.